seedstack/website/content/getting-started/tutorial/application.md

     - "GettingStarted"
 sections:
     - "GettingStartedTutorial"
+tags:
+    - onboarding
 menu:
     GettingStartedTutorial:
         weight: 40
 ---

 The application layer is located in the `org.myorg.myapp.application` package.
-It is responsible for driving the application workflow, executing the use cases of the system.<!--more--> We will define an application service, responsible for completing the checkout of an order by a seller:
+It is responsible for driving the application workflow, executing the use cases of the system.<!--more-->

+We will define an application service, responsible for completing the checkout of an order by a seller:

     @Service
     public interface CheckoutService {